WITH: Susan Swanton

 1. Do I have to sign up to the whole course?

 The classes are a course and need to be paid for in advance.
 Unfortunately we cannot offer drop in fees.
+However, we do offer a taster session so you can try the class before commiting to the course (click BOOK NOW to take up this offer).

 2. I have never danced before – can I come along?